gzrjzcx/Citybloxx_ML/README.md

 # Citybloxx_ML
 This is a repository where is intended as a space for 'working documents' and will be updated regularly during the whole project for tracking the work progress.
-Additionaly, it is also used to store codes and version control of this project.
+Additionally, it is also used to store codes and version control of this project.

 ## Deadline
 - Dissertation